jjarv001/fmgaRevamp/collections/_services/experimentation.md

 # How We Learn

 Much of our knowledge comes from predecessors and experience.
 We research what other experts in our field are doing and develop our techniques and improvements.
-Failure is a part of aby cash crop business, and we learn best from our mistakes.
+Failure is a part of any cash crop business, and we learn best from our mistakes.

 # Why We Share